qsnake/gpaw/doc/install/BGP/performance.rst

   or another permutation.

-This can be accomplised with the help of ``tools/mapfile.py.`` You will want to use ``band`` mode to generate a BG/Pvmapfile for a  DFT calculation.
+This can be accomplised with the help of ``tools/mapfile.py.`` You will want to use ``band`` mode to generate a BG/P mapfile for a  DFT calculation.
 Since there is no diagonalization in the rTDDFT method, one can use ``domain`` mode as a 3-dimensional network  is sufficient to satisfy the communiation pattern of the H*Psi products.
 You will then need to specify the